Can You Get Workers’ Compensation for Pre-Existing Injuries?

 Contact us today for a free, confidential case review to learn more about how our experienced Ohio workers’ compensation attorneys can help.
 We’re ready and able to seek maximum workers’ compensation benefits for Ohioans who have pre-existing injuries.

-What Is Considered a Pre-Existing Injury?
+What Is Considered a Pre-Existing Injury in Ohio?

 An injury or medical condition is considered “pre-existing” when the injury or illness appeared prior to a work accident.
 A few examples of common pre-existing injuries in workers’ compensation cases include: